awsdocs/aws-java-developer-guide-v2/doc_source/examples-sqs-messages.rst

    :keywords: AWS SDK for Java code examples, Amazon SQS, send message, receive message, delete
               message

-This topic describes how to send, receive, and delete |SQS| messages.
+A message is a piece of data that can be sent and recieved by distributed components.
 Messages are always delivered using an :doc:`SQS Queue <examples-sqs-message-queues>`.

 .. _sqs-message-send: